vdsass/udacity-petCatalog/README.md

 4. Family of Pet <Family Name> (i.e., Cats, Dogs, ...)
     a.
 Edit, Remove, Add buttons need to be justified consistently
         i. and change color appropriately
-    b.
-Add labeling that displays each pet's information

-5. New Family - Add Pet to the Family of <>
-    a.
-Field Labels are not in-line with field

-6. Add A Pet
-    x.
-Supply all fields